Samuel-Dainton/portfolio-project-1/README.md

 ## Features

 ### Header & Navigation
 The header features the logo and it's 3 navigational links.
 The logo is itself also a link back to the home page.
-The font changes size based on the media device size to accomadate for it's long title.
+The font changes size based on the media device size to accommodate for it's long title.
 The Nav bar consists of 3 links to the index, escapes and forum pages.
 The 3 nav links are highlighted orange when hovered over and remain active when going to the selected link.

 ![Header Image](/assets/images/readme-screenshots/header-screenshot.png)